Michele Cappellari Python Programs

 Jeans Anisotropic Modelling of the dynamics, stellar kinematics or proper motions of axisymmetric or spherical galaxies

 Figure 2: (a) Including both proper motions and radial velocities.
 Top Panels: the components of the symmetric velocity second moment tensor measured from the particles of a realistic N-body simulation.
 Bottom Panels: the corresponding JAM model predictions.
 Note the striking agreement!
-(Cappellari et al., 2012). (b) The JAM package includes an implementation for both the cylindrically-aligned solution JAMcyl of Cappellari (2008) and the spherically-aligned solution JAMsph of Cappellari (2020).
-Comparisons between these two extreme solutions allows for a robust assessment of possible systematic modeling uncertainties (see Cappellari 2020 for some examples). (c) Validating black hole (BH) recovery with JAM.
-A detailed JAM modelling accurately recovers the “benchmark” BH mass in NGC4258, as inferred from maser observations (figure taken from Drehmer et al. 2015).
-An equally good agreement was found with JAM for the “benchmark” BH in the Milky Way (Sec.4.1.2 of Feldmeier-Krause et al. 2017).
+(Cappellari et al. 2012). (b) The JAM package includes an implementation for both the cylindrically-aligned solution JAMcyl of Cappellari (2008) and the spherically-aligned solution JAMsph of Cappellari (2020).
+Comparisons between these two extreme solutions allows for a robust assessment of possible systematic modeling uncertainties (see Cappellari 2020, for some examples). (c) Validating black hole (BH) recovery with JAM.
+A detailed JAM modelling accurately recovers the “benchmark” BH mass in NGC4258, as inferred from maser observations (Drehmer et al. 2015, fig. 11).
+An equally good agreement was found with JAM for the “benchmark” BH in the Milky Way (Feldmeier-Krause et al. 2017, sec.
+4.1.2).
 Other successful BH comparisons, between JAM and Schwarzschild’s method, were presented e.g. in Cappellari et al. (2010), for 25 galaxies, and Krajnović et al. (2018), for 7 galaxies. (d) This is the first dynamical modelling (using JAMsph) of the high-quality Gaia DR2 kinematics of the Milky Way, with full 6D phase-space coordinates.
 For the first time, there is no dynamical degeneracy and the model has no freedom to fit the data, yet all features are reproduced.
-This is an important test of galaxy dynamics. (figure taken from Nitschai et al. 2020)
+This is an important test of galaxy dynamics (Nitschai et al. 2020, fig. 1).

 Figure 3: Examples of JAM data-model comparisons.
 The bi-symmetrized SAURON stellar kinematics of 6 Elliptical (left) and 6 S0 (right) fast-rotator early-type galaxies is compared to the predictions of the anisotropic Jeans models with JAM.
-The kinematics varies widely for different galaxies, yet these two-parameters (!) models are able to correctly predict the shape of a pair of two-dimensional functions (\(V\) and \(V_\mathrm {rms}\)), once the observed surface brightness is given (this is fig. 10 of Cappellari 2016).
+The kinematics varies widely for different galaxies, yet these two-parameter models are able to correctly predict the shape of a pair of two-dimensional functions (V and Vrms), once the observed surface brightness is given (Cappellari 2016, fig. 10).

 The JAM software in this section can be used for the dynamical modelling of galaxies or other gravitationally-bound systems of particles.
 It was used e.g. to measure the mass of supermassive black holes in galaxies, to infer their dark-matter content or to measure galaxy masses and density profiles.

-JAM implements a solution of the Jeans equations which allows for orbital anisotropy (three-integrals distribution function) and also provides the full second moment tensor, including both proper motions and radial velocities (Figure 2a), for both axisymmetric (Cappellari et al., 2012) and spherical geometry (Cappellari, 2015).
+JAM implements a solution of the Jeans equations which allows for orbital anisotropy (three-integrals distribution function) and also provides the full second moment tensor, including both proper motions and radial velocities (Figure 2a), for both axisymmetric (Cappellari et al. 2012) and spherical geometry (Cappellari 2015).
 The technique was introduced in Cappellari (2008), for the cylindrically-aligned case, and in Cappellari (2020), for the spherically-aligned case (Figure 2b), and I called it the Jeans Anisotropic Modelling (JAM) method.
-It relies on the Multi-Gaussian Expansion parametrization (Emsellem et al., 1994; Cappellari, 2002) for the galaxy surface brightness.
+It relies on the Multi-Gaussian Expansion parametrization (Cappellari 2002; Emsellem et al. 1994) for the galaxy surface brightness.

-The JAM routines are designed for axisymmetric or spherical geometry, (i) they can provide the proper motion dispersion tensor (Cappellari, 2012; Cappellari, 2015) (Figure 2a), (ii) allow for the inclusion of dark matter, (iii) variable stellar M/L, (iv) spatially varying anisotropy and (v) multiple kinematic components and (vi) supermassive black holes (BH; Figure 2c).
+The JAM routines are designed for axisymmetric or spherical geometry, (i) they can provide the proper motion dispersion tensor (Cappellari 2012, 2015) (Figure 2a), (ii) allow for the inclusion of dark matter, (iii) variable stellar M/L, (iv) spatially varying anisotropy and (v) multiple kinematic components and (vi) supermassive black holes (BH; Figure 2c).
 The JAM package also includes a routine to compute the circular velocity from the MGE models.
 Some sample applications of the JAM method are given below:

-The source code of the JamPy package is on the Python Package Index (PyPI).
-The changes are documented in the CHANGELOG.
+The source code of the JamPy package is on the Python Package Index PyPI.

 How to install: Use pip install jampy.
 Without write access to the global site-packages directory, use pip install --user jampy.

-Usage examples: are in the directory ”examples” inside the main package folder in site-packages.
+Usage examples: Are in the directory “examples” inside the main package folder inside site-packages.

 Also required is my plotbin package (automatically installed by pip).